naholyr/node-jus-i18n/README.md

 * Better documentation.
 * If provided a "file" store: Ability to merge data from more than one folder.
 * Ability to use more than one store at same time.
+* Better support for locales "lang_COUNTRY" (loads messages for locales "lang" and "lang-country")
 * All these things I didn't think about yet.

 * DONE <del>Plural forms, including ranges and expressions recognition</del>